Introduction

 Here, the element type (Item) is inferred as int, and the return type of next follows as None | Some(int).

-Implementing existing traits
+Implementing traits

-impl Serialize {
+impl Double for int {

 }